Northeast versus Southeast Portland – Which is better?

 Barely twenty years ago, the Pearl district was a rail yard filled with deserted warehouses and not much else.
 It’s now super modern and has a fun industrial vibe.

-Like SE Portland, homes in NE Portland range anywhere from 300K for a fixer upper well into the millions for a beautifully-renovated home or one of those rare new-builds.
+Homes in NE Portland range anywhere from $400K for a fixer upper well into the millions for a beautifully-renovated home or one of those rare new-builds.
 Northeast is family-friendly, very walkable, extremely bikeable, and the neighborhoods are lined with old growth trees.

 If you’re looking for an area with tons of art, cozy eateries, plenty of cocktail bars, great walkability, lots of different styles of older homes, and many fun things to do, Northeast Portland could be the place for you.